GustavoEmmel/OrderWise/backend/README.md

 ## Future Enhancements

 - **Authentication**: Add user authentication and authorization.
-- **Enhanced AI**: Leverage embeddings or fine-tuned OpenAI models for better context understanding and recommendations.
+- **Model Agnostic AI**: Refactor the backend to be model-agnostic and avoid relying solely on GPT-4.
+Allow for seamless switching between AI models.
+- **AI SDK with Retries**: Implement the [AI SDK from Vercel](https://sdk.vercel.ai/docs/ai-sdk-core/tools-and-tool-calling) to enable retries and ensure reliability in AI responses.
-- **Integration tests**: Improve the tests to spin up a test database with Docker in order to actual hit the database and endpoints in validate the stored data.
+- **Integration tests**: Improve the tests to spin up a test database with Docker in order to validate the stored data.
 - **Levenshtein Optimizations**: Refine and tune the Levenshtein distance algorithm to improve matching accuracy, reducing dependency on OpenAI for common tasks.
 - **Admin Dashboard**: Create an admin panel for managing menu items, orders, and restaurants.